andraugust/andraugust.github.io/hiring-problem.md

 ### Conclusion

-When all's said and done, the first 37% of candidates should be ignored, in which case the probability of choosing the best candidate maximizes between 37% to 50%, depending on the total number of candidates.
+When all's said and done, the first 37% of candidates should be ignored, in which case the probability of choosing the best candidate maximizes at between 37% and 50% depending on the total number of candidates.

 Now you know, so go save your company!